 The digital clock on the wall across from me reads 5:24am.
 I sigh.
 No use trying to go back to sleep now.
-I would have to get up in less than an hour anyway, when the power is turned back on.
-Instead, I take a deep breath, staring at my bare toes, and release it slowly, but my body continues to tremble.
+I will have to get up in less than an hour anyway, when the electricity is turned back on.
+Instead, I take a deep breath, staring at my bare toes, and release it slowly but my body continues to tremble.

 I sit up in bed, unable to stop my body from shaking.
 The dream seemed so real this time that I’m having a hard time calming down.
 Placing my hand on my forehead, I can feel a slick layer of sweat.
 With a groan, I throw off my gray, felt blanket and swing my feet over the side of the bed, allowing them to touch the cool tiled floor.

-Looking around my room, I try to distract myself from the image of Micah still floating around in my head.
+Looking around my room, I try to wash away the image of Micah, my missing older brother, still floating around in my head.
 The room almost seems smaller than it did before I fell asleep last night.
-It is eight by eight feet; standard for a four person family.
+It is eight feet by eight feet; standard for a four person family.
 My twin-sized bed is pressed against the wall and a night stand sits near the head of it, to my left.

 The opposite wall is bare besides the clock that hangs there, and a small closet juts out from the wall to my right.
-Inside are lots of dull colored dresses, skirts, and blouses; there is even a small dresser in the closet that holds all of my undergarments and tights.
-The door rests on the same wall as the closet, but in the far corner from where I am and slightly inset compared to the closet.
+Inside are lots of dull colored dresses, skirts, and blouses.
+There is even a small dresser in the closet that holds all of my undergarments and tights.
+The exit door rests on the same wall as the closet, but in the far corner from where I am and slightly inset compared to the closet.

 I lay back onto the bed so that the back of my head is against the wall, my hands folded on my slim waist.
-Closing my eyes, I pretend Micah is still in his room on the other side of the wall from where I am.
-It’s essentially a museum as is, since our parents didn’t remove anything inside it.
+Closing my eyes, I pretend Micah is still in his room on the other side of the wall from where I am even though a pressure returns to my chest at the thought of him.
+His room is essentially a museum as is, since our parents didn’t remove anything of his from inside it.
 When I couldn’t sleep, he was always there on the other side of the wall to talk with me.

 Quickly, I wipe the welling tears away and sit back up.
-I open the drawer in my nightstand, and take out a small candle and a matchbox.
-Using the box to strike and light a match, I carefully light the candle, blowing out the match.
-I pick the plain white, scentless candle up in my left hand and saunter over to the bedroom door, opening it and peering to see if anyone else is awake.
+I pull open the drawer in my nightstand a bit forcefully, and take out a small candle and a matchbox.
+Using the box to strike and light a match, I cautiously light the candle, blowing out the match.
+Picking up the plain white, scentless candle up in my left hand, I saunter over to the bedroom door, opening it and peering to see if anyone else is awake.
 I need to flee from the memories flooding my mind.

-Grabbing the candle, I walk back down the hall in a huff.
+Grabbing the candle, I tiptoe back down the hall in a huff.
 Passing my bedroom, the door still open, I take a left into the bathroom, shutting the door softly behind me.
-No need to wake mom and Dad so early.
-They will have enough on their mind with the Bleeding Rite today; they are even allowed to take the day off of work for the occasion.
+No need to wake Mom and Dad so early.
+They will have enough on their mind with the Bleeding Rite today.
+They are even allowed to take the day off of work for the occasion.
 They deserve to sleep in after how much they have been worrying about the test.
 Maybe even more than I have.

-The faucet yields easily to my grip.
+The faucet attached to the bath yields easily to my grip.
 Running the water freely into the tub, I let it get warm before plugging the drain.
-Thank Geha the water and its heating system is run on the irrigation system rather than electricity.
-The tub is in the far left corner as you walk in, with the toilet in the opposite corner.
+Thank Geha the water and its heating system is run on the irrigation structure rather than electricity.
+The tub is in the far left corner of the bathroom as you walk in, with the toilet in the opposite corner.

-A sink with cabinets below it rests on the right hand wall with the toilet, and a small closet is on the right near the door.
+A sink with cabinets below it rests on the right hand wall with the toilet, and a small closet filled with toiletries and towels is on the right near the door.
 I place my candle on the back of the toilet before opening the closet door and grabbing a towel.
-I set it on the edge of the sink before sneaking a peek at myself in the mirror above it.
+The material is soft, cotton, and remains a dark gray like the rest of the fabric in this world.
+I set it on the edge of the sink, as I always do, before sneaking a peek at myself in the mirror above it.

 My skin is paler than my usual ivory skin tone, as if I’d seen a ghost.
-My brown hair falls about my shoulders and half way down my back.
+With the memories flashing through my mind as if I’m reliving them, it’s no wonder.
+My chestnut hair falls about my shoulders and half way down my back in natural waves.
 It’s one of my best features.
 My abnormal and striking sapphire blue eyes stare back at me as if I’m looking into the eyes of a stranger.
-I’ve started to feel like a stranger to myself as of late, so that is no surprise.
+I’ve started to feel like unfamiliar to myself as of late, so that is no surprise.

-The white, cotton nightgown I’m wearing hides my slim figure and ample breasts.
-I’ve been blessed with clear, soft skin that I’m told is attractive, but I don’t see it myself.
-I don’t actually like looking at myself in the mirror, I never seem to recognize myself.
+The light gray, cotton nightgown I’m wearing hides my slim figure and ample breasts.
+I’ve been blessed with clear, soft skin that I’m told is attractive, but I don’t see it myself even as I gaze into my reflection.
+I don’t actually like looking at myself in the mirror – I never seem to recognize myself.
 Not since Micah left us.
 It doesn’t matter how many times or how long I stare into the mirror – my features don’t ever seem recognizable.

-I’m not sure how long I sit in the tub.
-I let the water seep into every pore and take away my anxiety over the Bleeding Rite.
+I’m not sure how long I sit in the tub and it doesn’t bother me.
+I let the water seep into every pore and take away some of my anxiety over the Bleeding Rite.
 The early morning darkness fades into day while I lay there forgetting my surroundings.
 I don’t even notice when the water becomes cold.
-I’m in my own little world when mom knocks on the bathroom door, startling me, the water splashing around my body.
+I’m in my own little world when Mom knocks on the bathroom door, startling me, the water splashing around my body.

 “Al, are you okay in there?” she asks, an almost indistinguishable shake to her tone.
 “You’ve been in there a long time…”